samrocketman/my_internal_ca/README.md

 ### Custom certificate request directory

 By default certificate requests will be temporarily stored in `/tmp`.
-If this is not desired there is an optional `reqir` environment variable that can be passed to specify a custom temporary directory for signing certificate requests.
+If this is not desired there is an optional `reqdir` environment variable that can be passed to specify a custom temporary directory for signing certificate requests.
 An example follows.